logzio/logzio-dotnet/docs/nlog.md

 ## Json Format

-To send your logs as format add the logger's configuration field 'Format' to 'Json' (or uncomment).
+To send your logs as json format add the logger's configuration the field 'EnableJson' with the value 'true' (or uncomment).
-When using 'JsonLayout' set the name of the attribute 'message' to 'msg', for example:
+When using 'JsonLayout' set the name of the attribute to **other than** 'message'. for example:
 ```xml
 <layout type="JsonLayout" includeAllProperties="true">